If you are new here please read this first.

 Just compare these two ‘How can you put up with it?’ and ‘How can you tolerate it?

 P.S.
-Are you ready to get on the fast track to spoken English fluency?
+Are you serious about your spoken English improvement?
 Check out my English Harmony System HERE!